-He is a member of The Keywords Project, the Oxford English Dictionary Research Advisory Forum, and the White Rose Gender Equality College.
-He was a council member of Britain’s oldest learned society, The Philological Society, from 2016 to 2020, and the society’s first Honourary Secretary for Student Associate Members from 2012 to 2015.
+I am a member of The Keywords Project, the Oxford English Dictionary Advisory Forum, and the White Rose Gender Equality College.
+I was a council member of Britain’s oldest learned society, The Philological Society, from 2012 to 2020.

-Seth’s development research relies on co-production methods with community researchers in rural South Africa.
-That work has supported the creation of community archives in the form of ‘live’ records of unfolding events, and records of the living memories of older adults, as a means for building capacity and exploring concepts of development and identity.
+My community archiving research is conducted in collaboration with a team of academic and non-academic researchers in rural South Africa, and employs community- led co-production methods.
+That work has supported the creation of community archives in the form of ‘live’ records of unfolding events; and records of the living memories of older adults; as a means for building capacity and exploring concepts of development and identity.

-Recent and ongoing externally funded research projects include:
+My recent and ongoing externally funded projects include: